faqihasgf/image_secure_upload_faqih/README.md

-# ImageVault - Secure Image Uploader
+# Secure Image Upload

-ImageVault is a simple web application that allows users to securely register, log in, upload image files, view them in a personalized gallery, and delete them.
+This is a web application that allows users to securely register, log in, upload image files, view them in a personalized gallery, and delete them.

 ## Features